Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 Now we have $C \cap B \neq \emptyset$ and we can apply the induction hypothesis to see that $C \cap B$ 2-absorbs $\alg{C}$.
-This implies that $C \cap B$ is a ternary absorbing subalgebra of $\algA$ by the transitivity of 3-absorption stated in Proposition~\ref{prop:trans-three-abs}.
+This implies that $C \cap B$ is a 3-absorbing subalgebra of $\algA$ by the transitivity of 3-absorption (item (3) in Proposition~\ref{prop:3_abs_intersect}).
 Thus we may assume without loss of generality that $C \subseteq B$.